 The International School of Riga is a cooperative association formed to provide an international education in Riga.
-Under ISR statutes, the representatives (parents or guardians of enrolled students) of the Members (enrolled students) of the school elect its governing body, the Meeting of Representatives, with each member having one vote.
-The Meeting of Representatives consists of up to seven voting members elected for a two-year term.
+Under ISR statutes, the representatives (parents or guardians of enrolled students) of the Members (enrolled students) of the school elect its governing body, the School Council, with each member having one vote.
+The School Council consists of up to seven voting members elected for a two-year term.

 The Annual General Meeting of the Members is held in the spring each school year.
-All parents or guardians of enrolled students are strongly encouraged to participate in this meeting as it approves the operating budget and sets the school's strategic direction, which is implemented by the Meeting of Representatives.
+All parents or guardians of enrolled students are strongly encouraged to participate in this meeting as it approves the operating budget and sets the school's strategic direction, which is implemented by the School Council.
 On occasions when a parent cannot attend the meeting, it is possible to give a vote by way of proxy to another member to ensure a quorum of votes are present at the meeting.

 The Meeting of Representatives appoints a Director who oversees the overall daily operations of the school.
-Open Meetings of Representatives are generally held monthly and are attended by Representatives, the Director and by a teacher representative.
+Open School Council meetings are generally held monthly and are attended by Council members, the Director and by a teacher representative.
 All members of the ISR community are welcome to attend.